 - Unregistered or expired license plates

-To help minimize violations and misunderstandings about your community’s parking policy, here are 5 important considerations for your HOA board:
+To help minimize violations and misunderstandings about your community's parking policy, here are 5 important considerations and tips for your Nevada HOA board:

+HOA Parking Tip 1: Contact the proper jurisdiction for parking issues on public roads.Always work with local authorities and jurisdictions before attempting to enforce parking policy.
 Remember that your HOA cannot impose fines or tow away vehicles that are illegally parked on public roads, even if those roads run through your community.
 Instead, contact the city or county that has jurisdiction over the road and report the problem.
-If the parking violation poses a threat to the health, safety or welfare of a resident, you can ask the city or county to have the vehicle towed immediately.
+If the parking violation poses a threat to a resident's health, safety, or welfare, you can ask the city or county to have the vehicle towed immediately.

-Nevada law NRS 116.3102 authorizes HOAs to have a vehicle removed if it is improperly parked on community property (including private roads) in violation of the HOA’s governing documents.
+NRS 116.3102 authorizes HOAs to have a vehicle removed if it's improperly parked on community property (including private roads) in violation of the HOA's governing documents.
 Normally, you must notify the violator at least 48 hours in advance.
-This can be done either by conspicuously posting a notice on the vehicle or by contacting the owner verbally or in writing.
+This can be done either by conspicuously posting a notice on the vehicle or contacting the owner verbally or in writing.